We’ve taken a look at how chocolate packaging design has been used to reflect a nation’s culture.

 America – Harper McCaw

-This patriarchal design uses colours, graphics and typefaces that scream Americana.
-It was inspired by an impending election with each flavor reflecting a political party, issue or phrase – all in good spirits.
-A pop-up shop was even set up so that consumers could vote for their favorite bar; Red State, Tea Party and Taxation Without Representation being some of the candidates!
+This patriarchal design uses a limited colour palette, graphic design and typefaces that scream Americana.
+It was inspired by an impending election with each flavor reflecting a political party, issue or phrase.
+A pop-up shop was even set up so that people could vote for their favorite bar.
 The collaboration between Design Army and Harper McCaw “resulted in a product that added humor and sparked conversation during an often contentious season.”

 Peru – Marana Craft

-With illustrations of locals sourcing and processing cacao beans, these bars are reflecting a nation where chocolate is made – Peru.
+These bars are reflecting a nation where chocolate is made – Peru.
 The Marana Craft packaging design showcases the culture and traditions of various Peruvian towns and how they contribute to the development of chocolate.
-The artwork also displays popular art of each area, boosting the authentic feel of this branding design.
+The artwork also displays popular art of each area, boosting the authentic feel of this graphic design.

 Germany – Lapp & Fao chocolate

-Structured and organised chocolate packaging design, must be German designers!
-These bars and designed as journals and ordered with volume numbers on the spine.
-Each volume created to be a “delicious memento of Lapp & Fao’s travels.”
+These chocolate bars were designed as journals.
+Distinguished by the volume numbers on the spine.
+Each one was created to be a “delicious memento of Lapp & Fao’s travels.”

 Japan– Seibu Department Store chocolate